iest/emRuler/README.md

 ## Caveats
-Since there's no reliable way to figure out the body font size of the browser, it gets hard coded right at the top of `emRuler.js`, as `bodyFontSize`.
+Since there's no reliable way to figure out the body font size of the browser, it's hard coded to 16px.
+Change the variable `a` in the bookmarklet if you want to change this.

-(Most browsers have 16px as the default, so that's what it defaults to).

 Think this is great/terrible?
 Let me know on twitter [@iestynw](http://twitter.com/iestynw).